nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 **To add a REST service**, follow these steps.

-1. Navigate to **Clients** tab, click the name of the client for which you wish to add REST service to and click the **Services** tab.
+1. Navigate to **CLIENTS** tab, click the name of the client for which you wish to add REST service to and click the **SERVICES** tab.

 3. Click **ADD REST**.
 Select whether the URL type is "REST API Base Path" or "OpenAPI 3 Description".
 Enter the url and service code in the window that opens and click **ADD**.